erewhon/reactive-web-presentation/presentation/presentation.md

 elsewhere, they are automatically recomputed.

 RxJava started calling themself FRP, but changed it to just RP.
-However, according to presentation at [Strangeloop][SL2014], put it under formulation of FRP.
+However, according to this [presentation][SL2014] at Strangeloop, put it under formulation of FRP.

-Basically, it depends on your sense of time.
+Basically, it depends on your constraints.

 First, let's talk about what it is.